ecoo-app/ecoo-app/README.md

 - run `flutter pub get` to install the dependencies
 - Go to debugger to run the app (hotreload)

+### add translation:

+- add the translation to the translation files (i18n > [lang].json)
+- update the generated translations by opening the VSC command palette and use Flutter I18n Json: Update

 ### code organisation: